yisonPylkita/cmake-application-project-template/README.md

 # cmake-project-template

 This is a modern CMake application project.

+## Content
+ - one executable
-It contains one executable, one static library and one headers only
+ - one static library
+ - one header only library